rmerg639/AndraeusAi-research/README.md

 ## What This Is

-Experimental code exploring whether generating multiple question phrasings per fact improves recall in fine-tuned language models.
+Experimental code exploring whether generating multiple question phrasings per fact imsuggests recall in fine-tuned language models.

 **This is not a product.
 This is not peer-reviewed.
 This is personal experimentation.**